 What cuts of meat should I expect to get?

 Some people are confused about what meat actually comes off a single pig.
 How many packs of bacon do I get?
 The answer to those questions depends on how you choose to have the butcher cut your animal.
-Every pig has the same body parts, but those parts can be turned into different kinds of cuts for cooking.
+There are many way to cut your pig, depending on your family's cooking preferences.
 Here are some numbers to give you a sense of the options.
-A whole hog has:
+A whole hog has (approximately):

-- 20 pounds of belly, that can be turned into bacon.
+- 20 pounds of pork belly, that can be smoked into bacon

--25 pounds of shoulder, that can be turned into Boston butt, picnic roasts or sausage
+- 25 pounds of shoulder, that can be cut into Boston butt, picnic roasts or sausage

--25 pounds of leg for ham and sirloin steaks, or sausage
+- 45 pounds of leg for smoked ham, fresh ham, or sausage